HIPAA Enabled Accounts:

 - Subscriber acknowledges that the IP restrictions configured for Zendesk Support do not extend to the Sunshine Conversations API.
 Subscribers shall take full responsibility for restricting access to Sunshine Conversations API and API tokens as described in 2.b. and in accordance with Subscriber’s policies.

-- Subscriber shall disable the ability for End-Users to attach files to Sunshine Conversations conversations, and shall take full responsibility for either enabling secure attachments or ensuring that Agents do not attach files containing ePHI to messaging conversations.
+- Subscriber should disable the ability for End-Users to attach files to Sunshine Conversations conversations, and shall take full responsibility for either enabling secure attachments or ensuring that Agents do not attach files containing ePHI to messaging conversations.
 Failure to do so shall mean that any unrestricted attachment may be accessed by anyone with access to the correct URL for said attachment.
 In such cases, Subscriber shall assume all responsibility for the content of, and access to such attachment data.

 -